TITOMUTETHIA/TITOMUTETHIA/README.md

 - 👋 Hi, I’m @TITOMUTETHIA
 - 👀 I’m interested in game development
-- 🌱 Currently developing web apps powered by Blazor on ASP.NET Core and .NET.
+- 🌱 Currently developing web apps powered by Blazor on ASP.NET Core
 - 💞️ looking to collaborate
 - 📫 How to reach me @titomutethia
 - 😄 Pronouns: He/Him